 - Fixed deposits and call accounts at banks, - Municipality stock, - Bankers acceptance certificates or negotiable certificates of deposits of banks, and - Long-term securities offered by insurance companies in order to meet the redemption fund requirements of Municipalities.

-No more than R30million of the total amount invested by Council at any time shall be in one institution or type of investment.
-No more than 50% of the total amount invested by Council shall be in one institution or type of investment if the total investment is more than R30million.
+No more than 20% of the total amount invested by Council at any time shall be in one institution or type of investment.

 2.6.5 Controlling Investments